nmenant/ci-cd-env-setup/README.md

     # Allow the user to run docker command without sudo - needed for Minishift
     sudo groupadd docker
     sudo usermod -aG docker $USER

+Reboot your VM. it's required to be able to run docker command without sudo.
+Changes won't be taken into account until a restart is done.

 Make sure that docker and firewalld are runnning: